pip-services/pip-services-docs/content/en/net/commons/data/string_value_map.md

 #### FromTuplesArray

 Creates a new StringValueMap from a list of key-value pairs called tuples.
-The method is similar to [FromTuples](#fromtuples) but tuples are passed as an array instead of parameters.
+The method is similar to [FromTuples](#fromtuples) but tuples are passed as an array instead of as parameters.

 > `public static` [StringValueMap](../string_value_map) FromTuplesArray(params object[] tuples)